AI-sandbox/neural-admixture/README.md

 ## Usage
 ### Running Neural ADMIXTURE

 To train a model from scratch, simply invoke the following commands from the root directory of the project.
 For more info about all the arguments, please run `neural-admixture train --help`.
 If training a single-head version of the network suffices, please use the flag `--k` instead of `--min_k` and `--max_k`.
-Note that VCF, BED, PGEN and HDF5 files are supported as of now.
+Note that only BED is supported as of now.

 For unsupervised Neural ADMIXTURE (single-head):